History of Canada: On the world stage

-Convinced that Canada had proven itself on the battlefields of Europe, Prime Minister Robert Borden demanded that it have a separate seat at the Paris Peace Conference in 1919.
+Convinced that Canada had proven itself on the battlefields of Europe, Prime Minister Borden demanded that it have a separate seat at the Paris Peace Conference in 1919.
 This was initially opposed not only by Britain but also by the United States, which saw such a delegation as an extra British vote.
 Borden responded by pointing out that since Canada had lost nearly 60,000 men, a far larger proportion of its men, its right to equal status as a nation had been consecrated on the battlefield.
 British Prime Minister David Lloyd George eventually relented, and convinced the reluctant Americans to accept the presence of delegations from Canada, India, Australia, Newfoundland, New Zealand, and South Africa.
 These also received their own seats in the League of Nations.
 Canada asked for neither reparations nor mandates.
 It played only a modest role in Paris, but just having a seat was a matter of pride.
 It was cautiously optimistic about the new League of Nations, in which it played an active and independent role.

 In 1922 British Prime Minister David Lloyd George appealed repeatedly for Canadian support in the Chanak crisis, in which a war threatened between Britain and Turkey.
 Canada refused, leading to the fall of Lloyd George.
 The Department of External Affairs, which had been founded in 1909, was expanded and promoted Canadian autonomy as Canada reduced its reliance on British diplomats and used its own foreign service.
 Thus began the careers of such important diplomats as Norman Robertson and Hume Wrong, and future prime minister Lester Pearson.

 In the 1920s, Canada set up a successful wheat marketing "pool" to keep prices high.
 Canada negotiated with the United States, Australia, and the Soviet Union to expand the pool, but the effort failed when the Great Depression caused distrust and low prices.

 With prohibition underway in the United States, smugglers bought large quantities of Canadian liquor.
 Both the Canadian distillers and the U.S. State Department put heavy pressure on the Customs and Excise Department to loosen or tighten border controls.
 Liquor interests paid off corrupt Canadian border officials until the U.S. finally ended prohibition in 1933.